aekaplan/aekaplan.github.io/_posts/2013-03-28-write-better-css.markdown

 <script src="https://gist.github.com/aekaplan/8f0f05409107f339cafb.js"></script>

-The second CSS block is easter to skim through, right?
+The second CSS block is easier to skim through, right?
 I know the z-index will always be at the bottom of the block.
 Don't worry about alphabetizing vendor prefixes (like box-sizing or transition, for example) with the rest of your properties, as you will want to keep those grouped together.

 ###Don't Repeat Yourself and Write Reusable CSS